GeoCoderL/mite-diet/README.md

 # mite-diet
 DNA analysis code for water mite diet project

 There are two folders: folmer and mlep.
-Each folder contains the scripts and sample date files.
+Each folder contains the scripts and sample DNA data files.

 # How to run the scripts:
 1. Build the FLASh, seqtk, CD-HIT tools